openbmc/phosphor-state-manager/README.md

     Quiesced, DiagnosticMode
   - RequestedHostTransition: Off, On, Reboot, GracefulWarmReboot, ForceWarmReboot
+  - Monitored systemd targets: obmc-host-startmin@.target,
+    obmc-host-stop@.target, obmc-host-quiesce@.target,
+    obmc-host-diagnostic-mode@.target
 - [hypervisor][4]: The hypervisor is an optional package systems can install which tracks the state of the hypervisor on the system.
 This state manager object implements a limited subset of the host D-Bus interface.
   - CurrentHostState: Standby, TransitionToRunning, Running, Off, Quiesced
   - RequestedHostTransition: On

-As noted above, phosphor-state-manager provides a command line tool, [obmcutil][5], which takes a `state` parameter.
+As noted above, PSM provides a command line tool, [obmcutil][5], which takes a `state` parameter.
 This will use D-Bus commands to retrieve the above states and present them to the user.
 It also provides other commands which will send the appropriate D-Bus commands to the above properties to power on/off the chassis and host (see `obmcutil --help` within an OpenBMC system).

 The above objects also implement other D-Bus objects like power on hours, boot progress, reboot attempts, and operating system status.
 These D-Bus objects are